Werner Schröer: North Africa

 On 15 April 1941, the first elements of 1. and 2.
 Staffel began relocation to North Africa to Tripoli.
-From Tripoli, the Staffeln were ordered to Ain el Gazala airfield, west of Tobruk, where they arrived between 18 and 24 April 1941.
+From Tripoli, the Staffeln were ordered to Ayn al-Ġazāla airfield, west of Tobruk, where they arrived between 18 and 24 April 1941.
 Schröer was credited with his first aerial victory on 19 April, a Royal Air Force (RAF) Hawker Hurricane fighter of the No. 274 Squadron shot down near Tobruk.
 That day, the Gruppe claimed its first four victories in Africa.
-In this encounter, Schröer was shot down in his Bf 109 E-7 (Werknummer 3790—factory number), resulting in a forced landing at Ain el Gazala.
+In this encounter, Schröer was shot down in his Bf 109 E-7 (Werknummer 3790—factory number), resulting in a forced landing at Ayn al-Ġazāla.
 Schröer's victor was Pilot Officer Spence.
 Schröer was the first German Bf 109 pilot shot down in Africa.
 For this, Schröer was awarded the Iron Cross 2nd Class (Eisernes Kreuz zweiter Klasse).
 Two days later, on 21 April, I. Gruppe engaged in combat with Hurricane fighters over Tobruk, claiming one victory by Oberfeldwebel Albert Espenlaub for the loss of Unteroffizier Hans Sippel who was killed in action.
 Schröer's Bf 109 E-7 (Werknummer 4170—factory number) also sustained combat damage in this encounter.
-He managed to fly his aircraft back to Ain el Gazala, making another forced landing and slightly injuring himself.
+He managed to fly his aircraft back to Ayn al-Ġazāla, making another forced landing and slightly injuring himself.
 It is possible that his victor was Pilot Officer Spence, making it the second time in 48 hours the RAF pilot shot him down.

 Schröer claimed his second aerial victory over two months later.
 On 25 June, he claimed a Hurricane shot down, presumably from 2 Squadron of the South African Air Force (SAAF).
-On 19 July 1941, a flight of three Schwärme, flights of four aircraft, from I. Gruppe encountered a mixed flight of Hurricanes and P-40 "Tomahawk" fighters on a combat air patrol north of Sidi Barrani.
+On 8 July, Schröer claimed another Hurricane shot down in combat west of Bardia.
+On 19 July 1941, a flight of three Schwärme, flights of four aircraft, from I. Gruppe encountered a mixed flight of Hurricanes and Curtiss P-40 "Tomahawk" fighters on a combat air patrol north of Sidi Barrani.
 Twelve Hurricanes from No. 73 Squadron RAF, augmented by P-40s from 2 Squadron SAAF, provided fighter escort for Allied shipping destined for Tobruk.
 In this encounter, the Germans claimed three victories without sustaining any losses.
 Schröer was credited with his fourth victory that day, a P-40 claimed at 18:17 northeast Ras Asaz.
 On 21 August, Schröer claimed his fifth victory, a Hurricane from No. 229 Squadron on an escort mission for a flight of Martin Maryland bombers from 24 Squadron SAAF on a bombing mission to Menastir, near Bardia.